pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 ### Intersection Over Union

 - Intersection Over Union is a function used to evaluate the object detection algorithm.
 - It computes size of intersection and divide it by the union.
-More generally, *IoU* *is a measure of the overlap between two bounding boxes*.
+More generally, **IoU** is a measure of the overlap between two bounding boxes.
 - For example:
   - ![](Images/25.png)
   - The red is the labeled output and the purple is the predicted output.